SarthakMakhija/go-lsm-workshop/README.md

 Workshop on **Internals of key-value storage engines: LSM-trees and beyond** based on the [go-lsm](https://github.com/SarthakMakhija/go-lsm) repository.

-_This code neither compiles, nor runs.
-The code will run after all the assignments are done._
+_This code neither compiles, nor runs :).
+The code will compile after all the assignments are done._

 ### About the workshop